development6601/test-react-todo/README.md

 ## 📖 Description

-This temporary directory stores the source code for a React todo application and publicly accessible files needed for its build or deployment.
+This temporary directory, `repo-26d026db-42d9-4a19-94c9-5a07b04cc7ff-1750682172621`, stores source code (`src`) and temporarily accessible files (`public`) for a project during its build or deployment process.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes source code.